LucasDelfino92/morrowindsharp/modlist.md

 - [**MWSE Alchemy Filter**](https://www.nexusmods.com/morrowind/mods/44808) by Greatness7: adds the ability to filter ingredients based on their magic effects.
 - [**MWSE Clock Block**](https://www.nexusmods.com/morrowind/mods/46292) by Aleist3r: adds clock to UI that displays either game world time or real time.
 - [**New Game Confirmation**](https://www.nexusmods.com/morrowind/mods/47693?) by hardek: adds a confirmation popup when you click on New Game in the main menu.
+- [**Tooltips Complete**](https://www.nexusmods.com/morrowind/mods/46842) by Anumaril21: provides helpful and lore-friendly flavour texts for nearly every item in Morrowind, Tribunal, Bloodmoon, the Official Plugins, and an expanding collection of mods.
 - [**User Interface Expansion**](https://github.com/NullCascade/morrowind-mods/) by NullCascade: development release of UI Expansion that expands on this mod’s features.
   - To download the file from GitHub you need to click on the **Clone or download** button on the upper right and select **Download Zip**.
 When installing through Mod Organizer 2, select only the **User Interface Expansion** folder.